IT2810/it2810-webutvikling-h18-prosjekt-3-gruppe--57/README.md

 To create a reminder go to reminders-tab and press the black button.
 Then press the reminder-field and type what you want to remember.
-Press pick date, select a date from the calendar and time from the clock.
+Press 'pick date', select a date from the calendar and time from the clock.
 (Optional) If you want a image hint, press 'Add image hint' and press the circle to take a picture.
 You can change reminder, date, and image as much as you want, when pressing save the latest values will be saved.